google/certificate-transparency-go/trillian/docs/ManualDeployment.md

 ### Key Generation

-Each CT Log needs to have a private key that is used to sign cryptographic content from the Log.
+Each CT Log needs to have a unique private key that is used to sign cryptographic content from the Log.
 The [OpenSSL](https://www.openssl.org/) command line can be used to [generate](https://wiki.openssl.org/index.php/Command_Line_Elliptic_Curve_Operations#Generating_EC_Keys_and_Parameters) a suitable private key.